-Use the CAPTURE button to freeze a single tile, or all tiles simultaneously, saving it to memory while other displays and information continue to be live.
-Frozen information is lost when the power cycles.
+There are two modes of capturing: Freeze and Buffer.
+The first mode can freeze a single tile, or all tiles simultaneously, and saves it to memory while other displays and information continue to be live.
+For this type of capture, frozen information is lost when the power cycles.